National Professional Qualification for Executive Leadership

 - Learning from both education and non-education specialists.

 - Powerful networking opportunities.

 - A personalised learning journey – with reflection on own context and next steps in leadership development.

 It is expected participants will complete the programme within 12-18 months.

-Application process – Application window for 2018 – 2019 cohort is NOW CLOSED
+Application process – Application window for 2019 – 2020 cohort is now open.

 For further venue information and delivery dates please click here.

 To register for future cohorts, please click here.

 Our delivery model adopts a blended learning approach – prioritising learning through access to expert facilitators who are practising CEOs, Executive Heads and high performing corporate leaders.
 The facilitated sessions are supported by self-directed learning through think pieces, current cutting edge research, work based practice and exposure to outstanding practice.